idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 Entries from 20130701 through to 20151128 have been curated by [Michael Beijer](http://beijer.uk) and [Hans Lenting](http://www.niederlaendisch.nl/).*

 Shortened link to this document:

+## 2018 - Akua Update 1

+- Easier selection of a single translation memory from the list of loaded TMs in the Memory menu for various tasks.
+The user does not need to select the TM tab first to indicate the specific TM.
+- Recognition of .xhtml file extension for HTML filter.
+- Uniform color for search buttons in the search bar.
+- In "Shorten match information" option of the Matchboard, the length of the shortened resource name is increased to 4 characters.

 ## 2018 - Akua - 20180118